How To Heal From Trauma Without Therapy

 WHAT YOU CAN DO

-• Acknowledging and accepting the existence of attachment issues and its impact on your life
+• Acknowledging and accepting the existence of traumatic experiences and its impact on your life

 • Making a list in your head, on your laptop/tablet/phone, and/or on a piece of paper how attachment issues have impacted your life